opitzconsulting/uitest.js/README.md

 * `$animation`: waits for the end calls to `$.fn.animationComplete` (jQuery mobile event listener for css3 animations).

-Creating a custom ready sensor:
+Create a custom ready sensor by defining a module that follows this template:

-1. define a factory function
-`function({prepend: function, append: function})`.
-This function is called for every reload of the test frame and may instrument that test frame using the given methods `prepend` or `append` (see above).

-2. The sensor factory needs to return the sensor instance for that frame.
-A sensor instance is a function that returns the following data:
+     uitest.define('run/readySensors/yourSensorName', ['run/config'], function(runConfig) {

+        return state;

+        function state() {
-        {
+            return {
                 count: 0, // The number of times the sensor was not ready
-          ready: true // If the sensor is currently ready }
+                ready: true // If the sensor is currently ready };

-3. Register the sensor factory with the ready module:

-        uitest.require(['ready'], function(ready) {
-          ready.addSensorFactory('someSensorName', someSensorFactory);
+        }
      });

+Explanation:

+* Module base path `run/readySensors/`: This is required for uitest to detect your sensor automatically.
+* `runConfig`: Is the merged configuration of the uitest instance.

 Syntactic sugar for Jasmine-BDD
 -------------------------------